 Batteries or rechargeable?
 Traditional replaceable-battery flashlights have one major advantage: no recharge time.
 If your batteries die, you can just slip in a fresh set and get back to work.

 But how often do you use your flashlight, on high, for four hours straight?
 That's how long our top rechargeable flashlight pick can go on a charge.
-Even our $9 cheap rechargeable pick lasts 3.5 hours on High, and both last far longer on Low.
+Even our $10 cheap rechargeable pick lasts 3.5 hours on high, and both last far longer on low.

 Rechargeable flashlights are mighty convenient.
 You can keep them on their wall or car charger, so they're always charged up -- and you always know where they are -- when you need them.
 They shine just as brightly as regular flashlights.
 Plus, you'll never have to buy batteries.
-Police departments tend to prefer rechargeable MagLite MagCharger flashlights for these reasons.
 However, you'll still want to keep a standard battery flashlight on hand in case of an emergency -- most notably an extended power outage.

 More lumens aren't necessarily better.
 Some flashlights promise outrageously high lumens (light output) -- but that doesn't necessarily mean they'll actually look brighter to your eye.
 Also, mega-lumen flashlights tend to gobble their batteries (sometimes in just minutes), leaving you with a weak or dead flashlight.

 Do you need a tactical flashlight?
 Tactical flashlights are trendy right now.
 Originally designed for military use, these rugged, palm-sized flashlights shine super-bright, focused beams that can temporarily blind an enemy.
 Some have toothed rims that turn them into dangerous striking weapons.
-However, they're also expensive.
-If you really just want a small, sturdy, useful flashlight, the ultra-reliable, incredibly tough $20 Mini MagLite Pro (Est. $22) may be all you need.
+You can spend several hundred dollars on a tactical flashlight, but some top-rated models cost as little as $45.

 Don't judge by price.
 We found that $100-plus flashlights are a total waste of money for the vast majority of people.
 They aren't tougher, brighter or more reliable than our top picks.

 Do judge by brand.
 Very rarely is this true, but it works with flashlights.
-MagLite, Streamlight and Energizer make our top flashlight picks; we found that flashlights made by these brands earn consistently good reviews.
+MagLite, Streamlight, Anker and Energizer make our top flashlight picks; we found that flashlights made by these brands earn consistently good reviews.